 Item

-The Item entity is the main entity within master data management for retailers.
-It is the entity used to provide information about any product or service upon which there is a need to retrieve predefined information that may be priced, ordered or invoiced at any point in any supply chain.
+The Item entity is the core of master data management for retailers.
+It provides information about any product or service that may be priced, ordered, or invoiced in the supply chain.

 Item Types